hyeseong-dev/hyeseong-dev/README.md

 - 🏄‍ Community guy who loves being involved in communities and help students grow
 - 😄 I will usually be a part of hackathons as a #Mentor, #Participants and a #Organiser
-- 🔭 I am currently an MSFT Learn Ambassador, [Mozillian](https://mozillians.org/en-US/u/tanejasaksham/), IBM ZAmbassador, Ex-Google DSC Lead and been a part of many communities and programs by a big force
 - 🌱 I love to speak at public events and have been a speaker at many events.
 I organise Workshops, Webinars etc to help student Communitiess
 - 👯 And Many More...